Your cookie preferences

 Gas safety

-Using a Gas Safe Registered (previously CORGI Gas) Engineer
+Why should I use a Gas Safe Registered (previously CORGI Gas) engineer?

-Therefore, the most important tip of all is this: you should only allow boiler engineers to work on your heating systems if they have an official Gas Safe Register membership card.
-If your engineer still has a CORGI card, they are no longer registered, and as such cannot carry out gas work legally.
+You should only allow boiler engineers to work on your heating systems if they have an official Gas Safe Register membership card.
+If your engineer still has a CORGI card, they are no longer registered, and therefore cannot carry out gas work legally.

-When checking your engineer's card from now on, look for the yellow Gas Safe Register triangle and not the orange CORGI registration badge.
+When checking your engineer's card, look for the yellow Gas Safe Register triangle and not the orange CORGI registration badge.

 Subjecting your gas appliances to a yearly inspection ensures they’re in good working order.
 These tests, which take around 20-30 minutes, provide early warning of any potential issues and include an inspection of your gas pipework, including a tightness check to confirm there are no gas leaks.